cdaller/multi_anonymizer/readme.md

 Some configuration values can also use jinja2 template, especially the usage of special variables can be used to simplify the configuration.

-Due to the fact that withing single quotes other single quotes cannot be escaped, a different apporach is used to pass the configuration in the command line:
+Due to the fact that one cannot escape single quotes within single quotes, a different approch is used to pass the configuration in the command line:

 ```bash
 export DB_FILE=my_database.db